Rianon/discord-bot-tutorial/README.md

-# Tutorial for the discord bot written with discord.py
+# Tutorial for the discord bot written with discord.py library.

-Well... the topic explains all.
+This tutorial is from Carberra Tutorials, big thanks to him for excellent work.